ajaythecoder21/Spotify_Personalized_Recommendations/README.md

 # Spotify_Personalized_Recommendations

 ## Goal
-The goal of this project is to generate song recommendations based on user suggestions along with personalization.
+The goal of this project is to generate song recommendations based on user suggestions along with song descriptions allowing for content personalization.

 ## Tools/Libraries Used